 Usually, when a player hits a stroke, then the golf ball moves forward after hitting the ground, but if the ball comes backward after hitting with the ground, it is called a backspin.
 Backspin is a great shot when you need to make a pin attack, and the flag is near the front edge of the green behind a bunker trap.
-In this situation, you need to hit a backspin where your ball lands a few yards after the holes and then returns toward it after hitting the surface of the green.
+In this situation, you need to hit a backspin where your ball lands a few yards after the holes and then returns toward it after hitting the surface of the green. when hitting a backspin shot you need a good grip and a camo glove to match it.

 Four factors are involved in hitting an excellent backspin shot